munakima/projects/README.md

 This project is a machine learning model that predicts whether a tumor is malignant or benign based on various features extracted from medical images of breast tissue.
 The model is trained on the [Breast Cancer Wisconsin (Diagnostic) dataset](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)) using the [scikit-learn](https://scikit-learn.org/) machine learning library.

 - Technologies Used: Python, Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn
-- Data Cleaning and Exploration: Checking for missing values, Checking for duplicate data, Removing the "Unnamed" column, Converting "diagnosis" to category type, Removing outliers
+- Data Cleaning and Exploration: Checking for missing values, Checking for duplicate data, Removing the "Unnamed" column, Removing outliers

 After exploring the data, I found that removing outliers using Interquartile range (IQR) significantly improved the accuracy of the model.
 Using my get_outlier and get_outlier_by_weight functions, I was able to remove the outliers and achieve an accuracy of 1.0 with the RandomForestClassifier algorithm.
 #### 💰 [Medical Cost Estimation](./Medical_Cost_Estimation.ipynb) - Data cleaning, feature encoding, data analysis, machine learning regression model